Quick Answer

 What to Do First Every Day

 - Use one high-level carry to escort weaker units.
-Their leveling guide recommends a stronger lead unit so the run stays fast and safe.
+A stronger lead unit keeps the run fast and safe while the rest of the party catches up.

 - Concentrate gear upgrades on that carry.
 Faster clears improve total XP per minute more than thinly spreading upgrades across the whole roster.